 Let me explain it differently.

-Imagine that there were volume indicators and no way of knowing how many actually are buying the coin.
+Imagine that there were volume indicators and no way of knowing how many are buying the coin.

 It would feel very tempting to know how much volume there was for any given coin and you would do anything to see how many investors have committed real money.